-A global service learning project led by students.
+A global service learning project.

 Most students on Earth have zero access to the Internet.
 Using satellites, Project Empathy can broadcast digital files to these vast "Internet deserts."
 We then hand the reins to youth, asking, "What should we broadcast?"